pirafrank/OSX_utils/README.md

 ## Why

 #### About the project

-As a developer and mac user I have some needs I satisfied with these utilities.
+As a developer and Mac user I have some needs to speed up my workflow.
+That's why a coded these utilities.
+And because *sharing is caring* I've put them on a repo.

 You don't need to be a developer to find some of them useful, although you may be if you're reading this!